-Southland DisAbility Enterprises at 28 Ettrick Street, Invercargill takes all plastics for free, including baleage wrap.
+Southland DisAbility Enterprises at 28 Ettrick Street, Invercargill takes all plastics for free.
 Wrap needs to be reasonably clean and dropped off to the centre during business hours.
 Phone 03 214 6188 for more information.

 NOTE: Southland DisAbility Enterprises has put a temporary hold on accepting any baleage wrap for recycling, while overseas markets are unavailable.
 Baleage wrap can be recycled through Plasback or stored clean in bulk on site until further options are available.
 Burning baleage wrap is prohibited.

 |Agrichemicals||Agrecovery Chemicals now offers a safe, effective and accessible national collection and disposal system for unwanted chemicals in agriculture.
 For more information on how it works visit their website www.agrecovery.co.nz to find out more.|

 The Agrecovery Container Recycling Programme recovers agrichemical and animal health plastic containers.
 Farmers, growers and contractors can take eligible, triple-rinsed containers from 1 to 60 litres to Agrecovery collection sites that are located throughout New Zealand.
 Agrecovery then collects the plastic containers and delivers them to a New Zealand plastics recycling company.
 For more information visit their website www.agrecovery.co.nz.